-Copycat Chick-fil-A nuggets might even taste better than the real thing!
+Our copycat Chick-fil-A nuggets might even taste better than the real thing!
 We’ve used Chick-fil-A’s own nutrition information to turn their commercial recipe into something you can easily make at home.
-Marinated and fried chicken pieces are served with that addicting sauce for an at-home copycat of your favorite meal!
+These nuggets are marinated and fried, which makes the most juicy, tender chicken with a perfectly crispy coating.
+Serve with our homemade version of that delicious Chick-fil-A sauce!

 I’m sure we give the impression that we make everything at home from scratch, and could never order takeout.
 While we do enjoy cooking at home, we also absolutely love eating out.
-Chick-fil-A nuggets are one of our favorite comfort foods, and you will certainly not be disappointed by this copycat recipe.
-We love taking some of our favorite restaurant meals and then recreating them in the kitchen.
-It saves money, typically saves time, and always tastes so much better!
-We truly apologize for how addicting this recipe is, and how often your family will ask for it.
-It is that good!
+Chick-fil-A nuggets are one of our favorite comfort foods, and this recipe doesn’t disappoint!
+We love taking some of our favorite restaurant meals and recreating them in the kitchen.
+It saves money and always tastes so much better!

-Peanut oil is the standard that Chick-fil-A fries their nuggets in, and is needed to truly replicate that taste.
-You can always use vegetable oil if there are allergies, but you should know that it will change the flavor.
+- Peanut Oil: You can easily substitute with vegetable oil if there are allergies, but it will change the flavor.

 MSG is what will give your nuggets that true Chick-fil-A flavor.
 MSG can be difficult to find in stores, which is why we often purchase it on Amazon.
 You can always omit this ingredient if you can’t find it, though it is a flavor enhancer, and you will miss out on just how good this recipe can be!
 MSG has been used for more than 100 years to season food.
 It is a common amino acid found naturally in some foods, like tomatoes and Parmesan cheese, and is also found in practically all processed foods, including your favorite restaurants and takeout.